JSMAKERS015/RFID-CODE-/README.md

 # **WEBSITE Opening Uising RFID**

-Using this code you can open any favourite website using the RFID Module.
+Using this code you can link any favourite website to the RFID Module and can open using RFID Card

 ### **STEPS:**